 The candidate must present a written dissertation reporting the results of independent, original research carried out under the direction of the major professor.
-Prior to a defense, the dissertation must be reviewed by a Reading Committee consisting of the major professor and at least two other members of the Doctoral Committee.
-Information regarding dissertation deadlines, preparation, and review of the dissertation is available from the Student Services Office of the Graduate School.
+Prior to a defense, the dissertation must be reviewed by the entire Doctoral Committee.

-The student first will present research results in a colloquium.
-Then the dissertation must be orally defended before the entire Doctoral Committee.
+The student first will give a presentation of their research results in a public forum.
+The dissertation must then be orally defended in a closed session before the entire Doctoral Committee.
 The defense may include questions related to any of the dissertator’s fields of study.
 If the dissertation is defended and the oral examination is passed to the satisfaction of a majority of the Doctoral Committee, the candidate is passed and recommended for the degree.

 All degree requirements must be completed within ten years from the date of initial enrollment in the doctoral program.